via Homebrew

-Terminal UI for managing Docker containers, images, volumes, and networks with vim-like keyboard navigation
+Terminal UI for managing Docker containers, images, volumes, and networks with vim-style navigation and keyboard shortcuts

 # via Homebrew